RETIREMENT BENEFITS AND APPEALS PROCESS

-(B) Draft domestic relations orders should be reviewed within 30 days of receipt unless there are circumstances beyond the control of FPDR which prevent the review being completed within 30 days.
+(B) Draft Domestic Relations Orders (DRO) should be reviewed within thirty (30) days of receipt unless there are circumstances beyond the control of FPDR which prevent the review being completed within thirty (30) days.

-(1) Domestic relations orders must contain the following required information:
+(1) DRO’s must contain the following required information:

-(e) If the Member is currently in pay status, the Alternate Payee's benefit start date specified as the first of the month following the Director's acceptance of the DRO
+(e) if the Member is currently in pay status, the Alternate Payee’s benefit start date specified as the first of the month following the Director’s acceptance of the DRO; and

-(b) Require the payment of benefits to an Alternate Payee that is required to be paid to another Alternate Payee under another order previously determined by the Director to be a DRO
+(b) require the payment of benefits to an Alternate Payee that is required to be paid to another Alternate Payee under another order previously determined by the Director to be a DRO; or

 (3) The Director will accept DROs that are in conformance with the Charter and Administrative Rules.